 The Company's revenue increased 8.7% during the year ended December 31, 2014 as compared to the year ended December 31, 2013, including increases in all major revenue categories.
-The growth was partially influenced by benefits from the Company's continued investment in its global sales and marketing organization.
+The growth rate was adversely impacted by 0.9% due to a strengthening U.S. Dollar and would have been 9.6% at currency exchange rates that were in effect for 2013.
+The growth rate was favorably impacted by the Company's continued investment in its global sales and marketing organizations.
 Revenue from lease licenses increased 6.8% as compared to the prior year due primarily to growth in lease license revenue of power analysis and electronics products.
-Perpetual license revenue, which is derived primarily from new sales, increased 6.6% as compared to the prior year.
-Annual maintenance contracts that were sold with new perpetual licenses, along with maintenance contracts sold with new perpetual licenses in previous years, contributed to maintenance revenue growth of 12.2%.
+Perpetual license revenue, which is derived primarily from new sales, increased 6.6% as compared to the prior years, contributed to maintenance revenue growth of 12.2%.

 With respect to revenue, on average for the year ended December 31, 2014, the U.S. Dollar was 1.6% stronger, when measured against the Company's primary foreign currencies, than for the year ended December 31, 2013.
 The net overall strengthening resulted in decreased revenue of \$7.6 million during the year ended December 31, 2014 as compared to the year ended December 31, 2013.
 The impact on revenue was primarily driven by \$9.8 million of adverse impact due to a weakening Japanese Yen, partially offset by \$1.9 million of favorable impact due to a strengthening British Pound.
-The net overall strengthening of the U.S. Dollar also resulted in decreased operating income of \$5.1 million during the year ended December 31, 2014 as compared to the year ended December 31, 2013.
+The net overall strengthening of the U.S. Dollar also resulted in decreased operating income of \$5.1 million during the year ended December 31, 2014 as compared to the year ended December 31, 2014.